 We recently took a trip back to our hometown, after nearly three years away.
 There isn’t really a reason why we hadn’t gone back there, aside from the fact that we had our second baby, then got pregnant with twins, then had the twins… such is life.
-I forgot how beautiful it was in Washington and I wanted to share some of our hometown sights in Spokane to see if you are ever in the area.
+I forgot how beautiful it was in Washington and I wanted to share some of my favorites things to do in Spokane, if you are ever in the area or live nearby.

 While it is a smaller town, in comparison to say Phoenix, it has a lot of beauty, especially when it comes to the outdoors.
 There is a lot of charm and things to do when you are raising a family in the area.